Records of prime ministers of the United Kingdom: Birthplace

 All other prime ministers were born in Great Britain (46 in England and 7 in Scotland).
 Although of Welsh origin, David Lloyd George was born in Chorlton-on-Medlock, Lancashire.

 Nationality and ethnicity

 The English are a majority within the United Kingdom.
 Several prime ministers have come from the other nations of the United Kingdom.

-White

 Irish

 Most of the Irish prime ministers were of Anglo-Irish background, largely descended from Protestant English settlers rather than the Gaelic Irish.
 However, James Callaghan's grandfather had an Irish Catholic background.